-4. Municipal Storm System

-- developments is split into two drainage basins and transported through buried pipe systems, overland surface systems or a combination thereof to Palm Creek and the Beaver River, or to Cold Lake (the lake).
+- 4. Municipal Storm System - .1 Surface storm water run off from existing and proposed developments is split into two drainage basins and transported through buried pipe systems, overland surface systems or a combination thereof to Palm Creek and the Beaver River, or to Cold Lake (the lake).
 The City of Cold Lake has developed a Master Drainage Plan which Developers and consultants must use as a guide for the management of stormwater.
 There must be a concentrated effort by the developer or their consultant to utilize best management practices to improve the quality of stormwater prior to its discharge to the receiving water body. - .2 Refer to Section 10 of the City of Cold Lake Municipal Engineering Servicing Standards.